flywheel-io/hpc-client/readme.md

 This will make Cast much easier to manage.

 3. Perform the [initial cluster setup](doc/3-cluster-install.md).
 If you are unfamiliar with <br/>
-singularity, it is recommended that you read--at a minimum--SingularityCEs [introduction](https://sylabs.io/guides/latest/user-guide/introduction.html) <br/>
+singularity, it is recommended that you read--at a minimum--SingularityCE's [introduction](https://sylabs.io/guides/latest/user-guide/introduction.html) <br/>
    and [quick start](https://sylabs.io/guides/latest/user-guide/quick_start.html) guides.